MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 > [!NOTE]
 > This policy is a list that contains the site and index value.

 The list is a set of pairs of strings.
-Each string is seperated by F000.
+Each string is separated by F000.
 Each pair of strings is stored as a registry name and value.
 The registry name is the site and the value is an index.
 The index has to be sequential.
 See an example below.

 <!--/Description-->
 > [!TIP]